SubtleSkills/guide/src/pages/algorithms/search-algorithms/linear-search/index.md

 The complexity therefore of the linear search is: O(n).

+If the element to be searched presides on the the first memory block then the complexity would be: O(1).

 The code for a linear search function in JavaScript is shown below.
 This function returns the position of the item we are looking for in the array.
 If the item is not present in the array, the function would return null.

 ### Example in Javascript